PixelBooty/Command-Daemon/README.md

 * group : Name of the group that will be targeted with the command.
 * autoRestart : The process is watched by a parent process, and can be automatically restarted if this option is turned on.
 * parentExecute : If additional functionallity is to be performed on the parent process this execute function will be run in the parent process if the option exists.
+* configFile : Override of the location of the config file for a serivce in the service tree.

 Basic Use
 =========